huangli712/ACFlow/docs/src/index.md

 !!! note

     Thank you for using ACFlow.
-This documentation will help you to be familiar with and use the ACFlow toolkit.
+This documentation will help you to be familiar with and explore the ACFlow toolkit.

 !!! warning